Dough (Bottom): Synopsis

 Eddie and Richie's money forging enterprise causes them to run afoul of local hard man, "Skullcrusher" Henderson.
-Can they find 5 grand by closing time, or will they have their skulls crushed?
+Can they find £5,000 by closing time, or will they have their skulls crushed?

 Plot

 Richie is alone in his room having just finished reading Leo Tolstoy's novel War and Peace, when he hears loud noises coming from Eddie's room next door.
-Richie attempts to get into Eddie's room, but is met with a sharp stick to the eye and having his genitals set on fire.
+Richie attempts to get into Eddie's room but is met with a sharp stick to the eye and having his genitals set on fire.
 After falling downstairs and extinguishing his groin, Richie gets excited when Spudgun and Dave Hedgehog show up.
 They are too socially awkward to reject Richie's attempts at conversation with them, and only when Eddie comes downstairs do they head to Eddie's room.
-Richie follows and discovers what Eddie's been up to: he has been forging money.
-Eddie gives Spudgun and Hedgehog thousands of pounds in forged money, before Richie notices that the notes bear absolutely no resemblance to real money; rather, they feature pornographic images of the British royal family and other celebrities with misprinted currency numbers.
+Richie follows and discovers what Eddie has been up to: he has been forging money.
+Eddie gives Spudgun and Hedgehog thousands of pounds in forged money, before Richie notices that the notes bear absolutely no resemblance to real money; rather, they feature pornographic images of the British royal family and other celebrities with misprinted currency numbers, including triangular banknotes (which are supposed to be Welsh banknotes), Richie points out that there is no Welsh money and "couldn't buy any of them under the counter in Hamburg", He even wonder how can his insane pervy flatmate expect to pass off all of the pornographic doodles as real money.
 Eddie reveals that his plan is to make sure people are so shocked by the perverse images that they will never notice how unconvincing the forgeries are.

 The four head down to the local pub to try out their plan on landlord Dick Head.
-The plan initially seems to work, but when Dick retreats to the backroom to "take a closer look," he phones his friend "Skullcrusher" Henderson, the biggest forger in London.
+The plan initially seems to work, but when Dick retreats to the backroom to "take a closer look at £27 note," he phones his friend "Skullcrusher" Henderson, the biggest forger in London.
 Once the others have downed their expensive drinks, Dick politely informs them that Skullcrusher takes a psychotically, violently dim view of competing forgers, and unless they pay him £5,000 by the end of the night, he will come down there and crush their skulls.
 The group, suddenly realising why he is called the Skullcrusher, initially panics, before they discover that the pub has its annual quiz that evening, with a £5,000 prize.
 They settle the £200 entry fee with gold teeth, which they violently extract from each other's mouths.